privatebusiness88/ElectrumABC/contrib/update_checker/README.md

 ##### How Do I Sign?

 - Make sure you control one of the bitcoin addresses listed in `gui/qt/update_checker.py`.
 (If you do not, modify this file before release to include one of your addresses!)
--  Open up Electron Cash and go to that address in the "Addresses" tab and right click on it, selecting **"Sign/Verify Message"**
+-  Open up Electrum ABC and go to that address in the "Addresses" tab and right click on it, selecting **"Sign/Verify Message"**
 -  The message to be signed is the version string you will put into the JSON, so for example the simple string `3.3.5` in the example above.
 -  Hit **sign**, and paste the signature text into the JSON (and signing address, of course, if it's changed).

-#### Feedback / Questions
-Open up an issue in the issue tracker or contact Calin Culianu (/u/NilacTheGrim on reddit), as he is the author of this mechanism in Electron Cash.